Zeeshan2604/Django-based-applications/file_sorting_project/HowToRun.md

-# Step-by-Step Guide to Running the Django Project for Sorting Files
+# Step-by-Step Guide to Run the Django Project for Sorting Files

 ## Prerequisites
 Before you start, ensure you have the following installed on your system: